fangzhouli/fangzhouli.github.io/_portfolio/portfolio-1.md

 collection: Academic
 ---

-Presented my work on *Semi-Automated Construction of Food Composition Knowledge Base* in the 2nd AAAI Workshop on AI for Agrigulture and Food Systems (AIAFS).
+Presented my work on *Semi-Automated Construction of Food Composition Knowledge Base* at the 2nd AAAI Workshop on AI for Agrigulture and Food Systems (AIAFS).

 ![image](/images/20230214_aiafs.jpg)